WangJieying/Interactive_manipulation_supp_mat/README.md

 ### 9. Comparison with GIMP

-Comparison of GIMP and our method for seven different applications can be found in [this](./CompareWithGIMP) file.
+Comparison of GIMP and our method for seven different applications can be found in this [link](./CompareWithGIMP).

 ### 10.Combination of our tools and GIMP